 I’m thrilled to be living in an age where more women than ever before are rising to the highest offices across a variety of fields.
 They are taking charge and being seen, and it’s a slow progression in the right direction.
 Women are proving that they, too, can command respect and not put up with any bullshit — they, too, are the bosses, not just bossy.
 I’ve loved watching and contributing to this fight against gendered language, about who can exhibit which characteristics: women are “bossy” when men are “bosses,” women are “aggressive” when men are “persistent,” women are “know-it-alls” when men are “competent.”
 Let’s continue the good work of opening up these traditionally masculine characteristics and positions to all people.

-But here’s my current problem: buy prednisone 10mg positions of power still praise masculinity, and I haven’t seen a place for femininity.
+But here’s my current problem: watch positions of power still praise masculinity, and I haven’t seen a place for femininity.
 Characteristics that revolve around emotional connectedness and care go not just overlooked but degraded in the workplace, snubbed as forms of weakness.

 Guess what?
 They’re not weaknesses.
 They are powerful strengths, and it’s high time you (and I!) accept them as such.
 Often, bad days and breakups and financial struggles are required to be checked at the office door.
 There are so many studies on the importance of empathy and emotional competence in the workplace, that ability to recognize, validate, and support the emotions — both struggles and successes — of employees and team members.